-Cardiff Christmas Market, South Wales by Craft Folk Cardiff is, quite simply, one of the top shopping cities in Britain.
+Cardiff is, quite simply, one of the top shopping cities in Britain.
 When the mighty St David’s shopping centre opened its new extension in 2009, with flagship stores like John Lewis and Apple as its cornerstones, the city joined the big league of shopping destinations.
 Pretty much every prestigious retail brand is packed into the compact, pedestrianised city centre.
 But it’s in the warren of Victorian and Edwardian arcades that you’ll unlock the city’s strong independent streak, with dozens of home-grown boutiques, cafes and delis.
-Christmas brings a big seasonal street market to The Hayes area, just outside a traditional Victorian indoor market that’s still going strong after 126 years.
+Christmas brings a big seasonal street market to The Hayes area, just outside a traditional Victorian indoor market that’s still going strong after more than 100 years.
 One final tip: if ‘quirky’ is on your shopping list, the sprawling antiques/curios emporium of Jacobs Market is unbeatable.

 Narberth has described itself, somewhat immodestly, as ‘the Bond Street of Wales’.
 But we know what they mean.
 It’s a lovely little market town, and they are justifiably proud of having Pembrokeshire’s best selection of independent shops.
 It’s notably strong on food, art, footwear and clothing, and there’s usually a winter carnival to get the festive season off to a flying start.

-As the undisputed food capital of Wales, Abergavenny is the perfect place to stock up your larder with Christmas goodies, and the Abergavenny Christmas Food Festival on 10 December 2017 is the ideal time to do it.
+As the undisputed food capital of Wales, Abergavenny is the perfect place to stock up your larder with Christmas goodies, and the Abergavenny Christmas Food Festival in December is the ideal time to do it.
 While you’re there, it’s well worth stepping outside the market hall and exploring the many independent boutiques, galleries and gift shops that line the streets.

-Cowbridge has always been at the prosperous heart of the Vale of Glamorgan’s squirearchy, and whither Cardiff’s business moguls pilot their Range Rovers at the end of the working day.
-Accordingly, there’s an upper-echelon feel to Cowbridge’s many shops, galleries and bars, which are mostly strung along a single High Street that runs the whole length of the town.
+Cowbridge has always been at the prosperous heart of the Vale of Glamorgan and where Cardiff’s business moguls pilot their Range Rovers at the end of the working day.
+Accordingly, there’s an upper-echelon feel to Cowbridge’s many shops, galleries and bars, which are mostly strung along a single high street that runs the whole length of the town.
 Women’s clothing is where Cowbridge really excels (around 18 boutiques the last time we counted) but it’s also great for gifts, jewellery and art.
-Christmas begins here on the last Sunday of November at the Reindeer Parade, when Father Christmas is drawn by real reindeer down High Street, accompanied by a mass of festive elves.
+Christmas begins here on the last Sunday of November at the Reindeer Parade, when Father Christmas is drawn by real reindeer down the high street, accompanied by a mass of festive elves.